rohith10/Project1-RayTracer/README.md

 Current
 -------
 The current version of the raytracer supports sphere and cube primitives.
-It can handle reflective materials and treats all lights as area lights, sampled regularly at 8x8 grid points (not because I wanted to; the machines I can use have old GPUs that will buckle if I take more sample points).
-Because of this, there is a very visible banding effect on the soft shadows.
-It does not perform antialiasing.
+It can handle reflective materials and treats all lights as area lights.
+The no. of samples for the area light can be specified by the programmer and sampling is done using a jittered grid.
+It supports Supersampled Antialiasing, the maximum number of samples being bound only by the number of samples for the area light.
+It also has support for motion blur.
+Due to the nature of implementation, both of these features are free of performance overheads.

 On the way
 ----------
-* Antialiasing (Supersampling and Multisampling)
 * Fresnel refraction
 * Texture and Normal Mapping
 * Depth of field
-* Motion blur

 -------------------------------------------------------------------------------
 SCREENSHOT